Edvid/New-World-Dedicated-Stat-Program/README.md

   + Set the religion represented at government to the _one_ religion that best represents the entire nation (majority or only one)
   + Set flag if any are specified

+### Modifying protected stats

+The stats of type `Derived`, `Turn Based`, and `Constant` will usually not be modified directly during the game by other than automated systems in place.
+Updaters will have to know exactly what they are doing if they are to modify those stats at all.
+A warning will pop up if ccf has been used to modify these types of stats, but the change will succeed.
+These warnings can be suppressed in two ways, using the same command; `!suppress`.

+`!suppress` as is will make the following line not throw a warning if it otherwise would have.
+You can put this line above a line modifying one of these types of stats if so desired

+`!suppress 999` (or any other number) will make the following number of lines not throw a warning if it otherwise would have.
+This technique is applied by the mapccfcalculations page for admins to suppress several changes to religionGroups, cultureGroups, Climate Sizes, DevelopmentPixelCount, CoastalPixels, maxResources, and TradeZones.
+The page first uses `!suppress 99999` to suppress the next many many unspecified amount of lines, and then at the end using `!suppress 0` to effectively turn off the suppression again.

 ## Structure

 The gameStats is structured as follows: